 Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP)

 Students attending Woodbury Leadership Academy in grades 1-8 take the MAP assessment.
 The test is typically taken twice per year - once in the fall and once in the spring.
-Due to COVID-19, students only took the fall assessment.
-To clarify, students did not take the spring assessment during the 2019-2020 school year.

 • Reading: Grades 1-8